FEES, CANCELLATIONS, CONFIDENTIALITY & OTHER INFORMATION

-This is New England; snow is inevitable during the winter.
-Please take extra care in bad weather when traveling on snow-covered streets.
-Allow extra time to travel to your scheduled appointments during periods of extreme weather.
-All appointments will be held unless you receive a call saying otherwise.
-I will only rarely cancel appointments because of weather.
+Also, since we’re in New England, snow is inevitable during the winter.
+Please take extra care in wintry weather.
+Allow extra time to travel to our scheduled appointments.
+All appointments will be held unless you receive a call from me saying otherwise.
+I only rarely cancel appointments because of weather.

-Most insurance plans will reimburse you for my services.
-If you plan to use insurance, please check your coverage carefully by asking your plan’s representative the following questions:
+Also, if you intend to use your insurance, you will avoid surprises if you check your coverage carefully by asking your plan’s representative the following questions:

 * Do I have mental health benefits?